jakobkmar/pacmc/readme.md

 **`pacmc`** is a package manager (and soon to be launcher) for Minecraft mods.

-The aim of this project is to massively reduce the effort you have to put in to installing - and most importantly - keeping your mods up to date.
+The aim of this project is to massively reduce the effort that goes in to installing - and most importantly - keeping your mods up to date.
 Install Fabric, Quilt and Forge mods from Modrinth and Curseforge!

 To install pacmc, visit the [**Installation** section](#installation).